 I was so focused on winning, listening to all the times and caring about what people thought, that I couldn’t completely focus on what I was doing.
-My mind was so cluttered with things that were out of my control like the standings, the draw, other girl’s times, making it to the high school finals that I was making myself crazy and my performance plumet.
-For eight rodeos in a row, I made mistakes, fell, pouted (see “The Pout Rule” blog), felt sorry for myself and didn’t Now don’t get me wrong, I love competition, I want to win and I want my hard work to pay off just like everyone else.
-Over time and some hard lessons, life has taught me that focusing primarily on those elements only leads to disappointments.
-Specifically, my goat tying journey!
+My mind was so cluttered with things that were out of my control like the standings, the draw, other girl’s times, making it to the high school finals that I was making myself crazy and my performance plummet.
+For eight rodeos in a row, I made mistakes, fell, pouted (see “The Pout Rule” blog), felt sorry for myself and didn’t do well.

 Regardless of if I made it to the finals or not, I was determined to get out of this slump!
 I started looking into mental performance books and came across the book, “Golf’s Sacred Journey, Seven Days at the Links of Utopia” by David L. Cook.
 I found two quotes that changed my whole mindset and shifted my perspective.
 “Life in the end will be measured by significance, not a golf score.
 Significance will be defined by your character, relationships, values, virtues and faith, not by a golf score,” and “What will your epitaph say?
 What do you want people to say about you when you are gone?”